cstorey/blogue/posts/2017-09-30-quick-tour-llvm-sanitizer-coverage.md

 }
 ```

-If we compile this with `RUSTFLAGS=' -C passes=sancov -C llvm-args=-sanitizer-coverage-level=3 -Z sanitizer=address' cargo run` and then look at the resulting disassembled code, using `objdump -CS target/debug/covtest` ^[this assumes the GNU BinUtils suite; commonly used on Linux.
+If we compile this with `RUSTFLAGS=' -C passes=sancov -C llvm-args=-sanitizer-coverage-level=3 -Z sanitizer=address' cargo run` and then look at the resulting disassembled code, using `objdump -CS target/debug/covtest` ^[This assumes the GNU BinUtils suite; commonly used on Linux.
 Other systems will likely have similar tools.], then we see an additional set of lines like:

 ```
 10465:       48 8d 05 24 86 34 00    lea    0x348624(%rip),%rax